space_object:create_index() | Tarantool

 box.schema.func.create('my_func',

-{body = lua_code, is_deterministic = true, is_sandboxed = true})
+{ body = function_code, is_deterministic = true, is_sandboxed = true })

-5. Test.
-Insert a few tuples.
+5. Insert a few tuples.
 Select using only the first letter, it will work because that is the key.
 Or, select using the same function as was used for insertion:

 The results of the two select requests will look like this:

-tarantool> box.space.tester.index.func_idx:select('w')
+tarantool> box.space.tester.index.func_index:select('w')

 ---